 The landscape of consumer electronics is in constant flux.
-In the past, Moore's Law has all but assured a steady annual refresh of computers, phones, smart devices, and any other CPU-powered device, with new advancements like quantum computing poised to carry the landscape well beyond the eventual end of the transistor space race.
+In the past, Moore's Law has all but assured a steady annual refresh of computers, phones, smart devices, and any other CPU-powered device, with new advancements like quantum computing poised to carry the landscape well beyond the eventual end of the transistor spacing race.
 However, comparatively rapid growth and expansion of the VR market has seen disruption happen even more quickly than usual.
-Mobile VR evaporated almost as quickly as it appeared after the arrival of the standalone HMD, and inside out tracking is rapidly replacing traditional methods popular in first generation consumer HMDs.
-Over the next 5 years, the VR landscape will experience further transformation from developments such as foveated rendering (which should reduce strain on graphical processors) and multi-room setups (which will necessitate major innovations in tracking hardware).
+Mobile VR has all but evaporated almost as quickly as it appeared after the arrival of the standalone HMD, and inside-out tracking is rapidly replacing traditional methods popular in first generation consumer HMDs.
+Over the next 5 years, the VR landscape will experience further transformation from developments such as dynamic foveated rendering (which should reduce strain on graphical processors) and multi-room setups (which will necessitate major innovations in tracking hardware).

 Presently, the next major shift in the VR computing landscape will likely come from VirtualLink: the new connector standard recently announced by a consortium of VR's most influential companies.
 Harnessing the potential of the newly standardized USB Type-C connector, the VirtualLink Consortium promises to collaborate on building towards this standard and drastically simplify the I/O environment of VR in general.
 The standard is also open-source, which will allow developers and manufacturers other than Microsoft, Google, NVIDIA, AMD, and Steam to enter the new ecosystem as well.